DavidStevensonVtex/Linux/The-Linux-Command-Line/ch15/storage-media.md

 Rewritable CD-RW media needs to be erased or _blanked_ before it can be reused.
 To this, we can use _wodim_, specifying the device name forthe CD writer and the type of blanking to be performed.

 `wodim dev=/dev/cdrw blank=fast`

+##### Writing an Image

+To write an image, we again use _wodim_, specifying the name of the optical media writer device and the name of the image file.

+`wodim dev/dev/cdrw image.iso`

+Options

+* \-v for verbose output
+* \-dao Writes the disc in _disc-at-once_ mode.
+* The default mode for _wodim_ is _track-at-once_, which is useful for recording music tracks.